Classic Sweet Potato Casserole

 Table of Contents

-Why You’ll Love This Recipe
+Why I Love This Sweet Potato Casserole

-- Delicious: The combo of creamy sweet potatoes with a gooey marshmallow topping = chef’s kiss!
+- Delicious – The combo of creamy sweet potatoes with a gooey marshmallow topping = chef’s kiss!

-- Crowd-pleaser: This is a classic holiday side dish that is loved by both adults and kids!
+- Crowd-pleaser – This is a classic holiday side dish that is loved by both adults and kids!

-- Make in advance: You can prepare this recipe up to 3 days in advance.
+- Make in advance – You can prepare this recipe up to 3 days in advance.

 Ingredients Needed

 - sweet potatoes – the star ingredient, providing natural sweetness and a creamy texture.
 When shopping for sweet potatoes, look for firm, unwrinkled skins with deep orange flesh.
+I usually buy Beauregard, Jewel or Garnet sweet potatoes just because those varieties are typically available at my local grocery stores.
+That said, Beauregard sweet potatoes tend to be stringier so when given the option I go for Jewel or Garnet.

 - unsalted butter – helps to keep this casserole moist while binding the sweet potato filling together.